zhmcclient/python-zhmcclient/docs/concepts.rst

 *  inventory change notifications for any resources that come into existence or go out of existence.

-The auto-update support in zhmcclient processes the property and status change notifications by updating the correponding properties in those resource objects that have been enabled for auto-updating.
+The auto-update support for resource objects processes the property and status change notifications by updating the correponding properties in those resource objects that have been enabled for auto-updating.
 As a result, these properties will always have the value the resource object has on the HMC.